qtux/ggj15/README.md

 A puzzle game about a galactic pizza boy and his pet who accidentally landed in a wrong dimension.
 The path to the dimension gate back home is short... is it?
 ![Ingame Screenshot](screenshot.png?raw=true "Ingame Screenshot")

-Developed during the Global Game Jame 2015 by
+Developed during the Global Game Jam 2015 by
 * Annemarie Mattmann
 * Johannes Mattmann
 * Matthias Gazzari